riclolsen/json-scada/docs/install.md

 ### NSSM Configuration on Windows (not necessary if used the Windows installer)

 Install the NSSM tool.
-It can be installed in c:\json-scada\bin\ .
+It can be installed in "c:\json-scada\platform-windows\".

-Use the tool create necessary services.
+Use the tool to create necessary services.
+See "C:\json-scada\platform-windows\create_services.bat".

     cd c:\json-scada\bin
     nssm install JSON_SCADA_calculations "C:\json-scada\bin\calculations.exe"